thingsboard/thingsboard.github.io/docs/samples/raspberry/gpio.md

 ### Application source code

 Our application consists of a single python script that is well documented.
-You will need to modify **THINGSBOARD_HOST** constant to match your Thingsboard server installation IP address or hostname.
+You will need to modify **THINGSBOARD_HOST** constant to match your ThingsBoard server installation IP address or hostname.
 Use "demo.thingsboard.io" if you are using [live demo](https://demo.thingsboard.io/) server.

 The value of **ACCESS_TOKEN** constant corresponds to sample Raspberry Pi device in pre-provisioned [demo data](/docs/samples/demo-account/#tenant-devices).